-Looking at Christmas from a dog’s perspective, there are lots of exciting and unusual things appearing in your home, making it a very appealing time for them to get into all kinds of mischief.
+Looking at Christmas from a dog’s perspective, lots of exciting and unusual things appear in your home, making it a very appealing time for them to get into all kinds of mischief.
 There are many interesting wrapped gifts, sparkling decorations, enticing foods and unusual trees and plants.
-Your dog will no doubt be interested in them all, but it is particularly the flora and foliage that may be of interest.
+Your dog will no doubt be interested in them all, but it is mainly the flora and foliage that may be of interest.
 Below are some of the poisonous Christmas plants for dogs.

-It is important to assess, when bringing anything new into your home, if there will be any risk to your pet, or have any impact on them.
-Taking these risks into account, here is our list of the most popular Christmas plants that are more common in our homes during the festive season, and details of their suitability for having them around your dogs.
+When bringing anything new into your home, it is essential to assess if there will be any risk to your pet or impact them.
+Considering these risks, here is our list of the most popular Christmas plants that are more common in our homes during the festive season and details of their suitability for having them around your dogs.

-Decorations on your Christmas tree will also be tempting for your inquisitive pet, who may consider them to be toys, yet if chewed, glass baubles can splinter, tinsel will cause a stomach blockage if swallowed and tree lights, if damaged can result in electric shock if the cable is snapped.
-Take care if you erect your Christmas Tree in the room your pets are allowed into, and never leave your animals alone to get up to mischief.
+Decorations on your Christmas tree will also be tempting for your inquisitive pet, who may consider them toys.
+Yet, if chewed, glass baubles can splinter, tinsel will cause a stomach blockage if swallowed, and tree lights, if damaged, can result in electric shock if the cable is snapped.
+Take care if you erect your Christmas Tree in the room where your pets are allowed, and never leave your animals alone to get up to mischief.

-Thanks to its sharp leaves and bitter taste, most dogs are probably not going to eat the holly leaves, but it is considered to be toxic if ingested.
-It takes only a small amount of holly to be consumed, to make your pet quite ill.
-As the holly leaves are very spikey, they can easily scratch your dog’s eyes and ears, and take care if he thinks the branches are for pulling at and retrieving.
-During the winter, the red berries are very attractive, but if eaten can cause a stomach upset.
+Thanks to its sharp leaves and bitter taste, most dogs will probably not eat the holly leaves, but they are considered toxic if ingested.
+It takes only a tiny amount of holly to make your pet quite ill.
+The holly leaves are spikey, so they can easily scratch your dog’s eyes and ears.
+Take care if he thinks the branches are for pulling at and retrieving.
+The red berries are beautiful in winter, but if eaten, they can cause an upset stomach.

 Prolonged or substantial skin contact with this vine can result in an allergic reaction, skin dermatitis or severe irritation.
 If consumed, a tummy upset may ensue.

-We all love the vibrant red colours of the Poinsettia plant, yet while it’s often reported as being highly toxic, recent studies have shown that ingestion of this plant may not be as harmful as previously thought.
-If you have these plants in your home, keep well out of the reach of your pets, to avoid any irritation if eaten.
-Look out for vomiting and excessive salivation, and irritation to the stomach and mouth.
+We all love the vibrant red colours of the Poinsettia plant, yet while it’s often reported as highly toxic, recent studies have shown that ingestion of this plant may not be as harmful as previously thought.
+If you have these plants in your home, keep them well out of the reach of your pets to avoid any irritation if eaten.
+Look out for vomiting, excessive salivation, and irritation to the stomach and mouth.

-In recent years, mistletoe has had a revival, and is now very popular in the festive home, when making wreaths and table centrepieces.
-Mistletoe is very poisonous to pets, especially if the white berries are eaten.
-Serious health symptoms may arise, including heart problems, breathing difficulties, gastrointestinal upsets, brain and nerve damage, and in extreme cases, death.
-If you insist on having mistletoe in your home, keep it high up so that your dog cannot reach it, and of course make sure no berries fall onto the floor, where he can easily pick them up.
+In recent years, mistletoe has had a revival and is now very popular in the festive home when making wreaths and table centrepieces.
+Mistletoe is poisonous to pets, especially if the white berries are eaten.
+Severe health symptoms may arise, including heart problems, breathing difficulties, gastrointestinal upsets, brain and nerve damage, and in extreme cases, death.
+If you insist on having mistletoe in your home, keep it high so your dog cannot reach it, and of course, make sure no berries fall onto the floor, where he can easily pick them up.

-There are many other species of plants that are dangerous for your pets.
-Although it is traditional to bring them into our homes at Christmas, it’s wise to know which ones are safe before you buy them.
-Do some research, or ask at your local garden centre for advice.
+Many other species of plants are dangerous for your pets.
+Although bringing them into our homes at Christmas is traditional, it’s wise to know which ones are safe before you buy them.
+Do some research, or ask your local garden centre for advice.

-This pant is often used to brighten up homes in the winter due to the fact it flowers around Christmas time for around 10 weeks
+This plant is often used to brighten up homes in the winter because it flowers around Christmas for around ten weeks.

 What to do if your dog eats one of these poisonous Christmas plants for dogs

-Should the worst happen and your dog manages to get chew on one of these festive plants, the symptoms can range from mild to very serious.
+Should the worst happen and your dog manage to chew on one of these festive plants, the symptoms can range from mild to very serious.

-Some festive plants as with festive food wills not be a major problem and may just cause your dog to feel unwell.
-However, others can be more eries.
-Whatever the case it is important to contact your Vet for help and advice as soon as possible or phone vetfone.
+As with festive food, some festive plants will not be a major problem and may cause your dog to feel unwell.
+However, others can be more serious.
+Whatever the case, it is important to contact your Vet for help and advice as soon as possible or phone vetfone.

-If you liked this article you may also be interested in the following.
+If you liked this article, you might also be interested in the following.